Nozbe/Michael.team/en/reading.md

 ---
 permalink: /reading/
 img: "reading.jpg"
+redirect_from: /read/
 ---

 # Books - my ultimate list of the (audio)books I've read in the past and I'm reading now

 ## Latest Update: October 20, 2017

-> Note: I'm about to update this page.
-It's long outdated!
+> Note: I haven't updated this page in the last 5 years, so it's totally outdated.
+I've read many more books since then.
+I'm hoping to be gradually updating this page again and at least post the list of my favorite recently read books here.
+Soon-ish!

 As a CEO of an established company [Nozbe][n] I need to keep growing as a leader and the best way to do that is to read lots of books.
 As they say: *"Not all readers are leaders, but all leaders are readers"!* But how to find time for books?
 Well, back in 2010 [I started listening to audiobooks][a] instead of reading physical books and I went from 2 books per year to around 30... and from then on I've been either [listening to audiobooks][a] or [podcasts][p].
 Right now my Audible library is really huge so I created a document with the list of all the books I read in the past.
 I was losing track.
 And I only managed to [write about some of them on this blog](/books/).
 Long story short, I decided to share my list of books with you - together with links, notes, everything right here... on this page.
 Here goes: